-How to launch an app internationally: Going global in four steps with Addict Mobile CEO Grégoire Mercier
+Webinar: How to launch an app overseas in 4 steps

 How do you launch an app in a country you’ve never set foot in?
 There’s a flurry of questions to answer at the outset—which parts of your mobile ad campaign do you localize for a given market?
 How do you optimize for the App Store?
-Are there benchmarks you can expect for a given market?
+What benchmarks can you expect for a given market?

-1. “You must absolutely integrate a mobile app tracking SDK” - Of course, it’s important to track where downloads come from.
+“You must absolutely integrate a mobile app tracking SDK” - Of course, it’s important to track where downloads come from.
 But the key here is to get set up to track what happens inside the app, post install, per traffic source —including in-app events.
-A tracking tool like Adjust is able to track key sources like Facebook or Google, Mercier points out, “and you must track everything happening inside your app that is relevant at key points inside the lifecycle of the user”, including in-app events that happen during the acquisition phase as well as mid- and end-lifecycle points (for example, achieving a certain level in a game, or the first in-app purchase a customer makes, the renewal of their subscription or the referral of a friend).
+A tracking tool like Adjust is able to track key sources like Facebook or Google, Mercier points out, “and you must track everything happening inside your app that is relevant at key points inside your app and inside the lifecycle of the user”, including in-app events that happen during the acquisition phase as well as mid- and end-lifecycle points (for example, different levels in a game, the first in-app purchase, the renewal of a subscription or the referral of a friend).

-2. To make sure the app is of a good quality, we organize soft launches” - If you’re planning to launch in an English-speaking country, it pays to assess the potential of your app before you go big.
-The key here is to realize that it isn’t necessary to soft launch in another English-speaking country in order to test your app.
 While you can focus on Canada, Australia, or New Zealand if you want to see how your app performs in an English-speaking country, you can also target other countries.
-For example, Addict Mobile recommends targeting Nordic countries in Europe - Sweden, Norway, Finland, Denmark and the Netherlands.
+For example, Addict Mobile recommends targeting Nordic countries in Europe - in Sweden, Norway, Finland, Denmark and the Netherlands.
 People in these countries are used to speaking English, Mercier told us, “and these guys also have a more European way of life and European tastes, and it allows you to test both English speaking countries, Anglo-Saxon countries and European countries.
-If it’s easier for you, can also target Asian countries like Hong Kong and Taiwan - and why not the Phillippines?”
+If it’s easier for you, can also target Asian countries like Hong Kong and Taiwan - and why not the Philippines?”

 How did they do it?
 Here are Mercier’s top tips: “First, you are allowed to put up to five screenshots, so please do it!
 Don't put two, three, or four — put five.
 Your screenshots are not forced to be real in-app or in-game screenshots.
 You can mix artwork, fake screenshots, and real in-game screenshots.
 If you choose to put in some text - which is a good idea - put in short text, just two or three words, four words maximum, and localize it in every country.
 You can even do some A/B tests, especially on Google Play.
 You can put in different screenshots, different descriptions, and different keywords - and A/B test the variance.”

 There’s also no reason you shouldn’t A/B test small parts of your banners as part of your app launch marketing strategy.
-In this example, e-commerce retailer Vente-privee found that their clickthrough rate rose from an average between 0.6 percent and 1.1 percent up to 1.4 percent just by featuring a different shoe in their screenshot.
+In this example, e-commerce retailer Vente-privee found that their clickthrough rate rose from an average between 0.6 percent and 1.1 percent up to 1.4 percent just by featuring a different shoe in their creative.

 Once you’ve optimized, produced efficient creatives and implemented a tracking tool, you’re ready for app launch.
 Focusing on and optimizing organic user acquisition is essential to any UA strategy, as they tend to be more valuable than paid users, which helps improve ROI and boost engagement.
 Mercier explained to listeners of the webinar that the higher you rank in the App Store, the more organic downloads you’ll get - within the first few days of your launch, your goal is to get as high as possible in order to maximize your download volume.
 During your burst campaign, you’ll have to think about where to buy installs — Addict Mobile buys from a wide range of publishers in order to capitalize on the first early big push — over more than 500.
 Why?
 Mercier explained:

-Here’s Mercier’s rule for assessing your performance post-launch: “Basically, the main rule for user acquisition is to go into the granularity of the performance — per country, per application, per source, but also on sub-sources based on demography, interests, per creative, and so on”.
+Here’s Mercier’s rule for assessing your performance post app launch: “Basically, the main rule for user acquisition is to go into the granularity of the performance — per country, per application, per source, but also on sub-sources based on demography, interests, per creative, and so on”.

 What does that look like?
 Mercier showed us the performance of a quiz game that Addict Mobile worked on — maybe it appears that if you look at the overall performance, it appears that the game is not profitable.
 However, if you dig into the different sources, you’ll see another story.

 Finally, Mercier showed us some example media campaigns and gave us even more pricing estimates for user acquisition campaigns during the question and answer portion of the webinar.
 If you’d like to hear more about what a burst campaign might cost over a few days, weeks, or months, Mercier’s insights are invaluable here.
 Catch the full webinar here, and happy launching!
 To learn all about user acquisition, user retention and more of the ins and outs of app marketing, check out our range of complimentary ebooks.